-Survey finds 84% of Japanese concerned about Trump administration | The Japan Times
+84% of Japanese surveyed say they are worried about Trump administration | The Japan Times

-A majority of Japanese people — 83.8 percent — are concerned that the administration of new U.S. President Donald Trump could create global instability, according to a Kyodo News survey conducted Saturday and Sunday.
+A majority of Japanese people — 83.8 percent — are concerned the administration of new U.S. President Donald Trump could create global instability, according to a Kyodo News survey conducted Saturday and Sunday.

-Only 13.1 percent of respondents in the nationwide telephone survey said they are not concerned about the administration of Trump, who was sworn in on Jan.
-20 and has pushed an “America First” agenda on trade and immigration.
+Only 13.1 percent of the respondents to the nationwide telephone survey said they are not concerned about the administration of Trump, who was sworn in on Jan.
+20 and is pushing an “America First” agenda on trade and immigration.

-Meanwhile, the support rating for Prime Minister Shinzo Abe’s Cabinet stood at 59.6 percent, up 4.8 percentage points from the previous survey conducted last month.
-The disapproval rating stood at 27.2 percent.
+Meanwhile, the support rating for Prime Minister Shinzo Abe’s Cabinet stood at 59.6 percent, up 4.8 points from the previous survey last month.
+Its disapproval rating stood at 27.2 percent, down from 34.1 percent.

+Concern in Japan over ties with the United States has grown since Trump withdrew from the 12-country Trans-Pacific Partnership free trade pact, initiated by his predecessor and championed by Abe.

+The president has also accused Japan of trade practices in the automobile sector that are “not fair” to U.S. companies, while it also remains uncertain how far Washington will commit to defending Japan under the countries’ security pact.

+The two leaders reaffirmed the importance of bilateral ties during a telephone conversation Saturday, ahead of their summit scheduled to be held in Washington on Feb.
+10.

-On Japan-U.S. ties, 54.6 percent of the respondents said relations will deteriorate, 34.4 percent said bilateral ties will remain the same and 4.5 percent said they will improve.
+On Japan-U.S. ties in the survey, 54.6 percent said relations will deteriorate, 34.4 percent said bilateral ties will remain the same, and 4.5 percent said they will improve.

 In the latest survey, 52.6 percent favored pursuing a trade deal with the United States, while 36.4 percent said there is no need.